Higher Education Academic Credit Transfer Procedure

 4. Ensuring the credits awarded can be mapped and fit against the course structure.

-3. Notify Student Admissions (for domestic students), International Admissions (for international on-campus students) or Global Professional School (for international partner students) of outcome of provisional assessment.
+3. Notify Student Admissions (for domestic students), International Admissions (for international on-campus students, Fed Online students and international partner students) of outcome of provisional assessment.
 This assessment should be made within 7 University working days.

 4. Where the assessment is particularly complex and this cannot be achieved, the student should be advised of a revised timeframe.
 Where additional information is required from the student, advise the student in writing of a timeframe within which the additional information needs to be submitted.
 Failure to supply this additional information within the timeframe requested in writing by the University may adversely impact the progress of the credit application, including, but not limited to, the application being considered to have been submitted later than two weeks prior to census date of the relevant study period and the consequences outlined in 1(B)(3) above failing to be avoided.